-- 66. The Rose City Funds promised investment profits obtained primarily through trading crypto currency, when in actuality, existing investors were paid through new investors' contributions. - 67.
-Ikkurty aggressively solicited investments in the Rose City Funds, through, inter alia, written pitch decks describing purported investment returns to be paid out of earnings generated through trading cryptocurrency and "proof of stake mining." - 68.
-Ikkurty also hosted online presentations from Portland, and the pitch

-- decks and YouTube videos were created/recorded in and disseminated from Portland by Ikkurty. - 69.
+- 68. The Rose City Funds promised investment profits obtained primarily through trading crypto currency, when in actuality, existing investors were paid through new investors' contributions. - 69.
+Ikkurty aggressively solicited investments in the Rose City Funds, through, inter alia, written pitch decks describing purported investment returns to be paid out of earnings generated through trading cryptocurrency and "proof of stake mining." - 70.
+Ikkurty also hosted online presentations from Portland, and the pitch decks and YouTube videos were created/recorded in and disseminated from Portland by Ikkurty. - 71.
 Ikkurty continually deployed these solicitations from 2020 until the CFTC froze the Funds' assets in Spring 2022.
-The YouTube videos were available for the public to view up until at least April 26, 2022. - 70.
+The YouTube videos were available for the public to view up until at least April 26, 2022. - 72.
 On January 27, 2021 Ikkurty filed Form D with the United States Securities and Exchange Commission providing Notice of a (purportedly) Exempt Offering in the name of Rose City Income Fund II under a claimed Rule 506(b) exemption.
-Jafia LLC was listed as a related person, using the PO Box address at the UPS Store in Tampa, Florida, that Ikkurty sometimes used for various entities within the Jafia Group. - 71.
-The SEC explicitly states that offerings exempt from registration under 506(b) are subject to the requirement of "no general solicitation or advertising to market the securities."
-The SEC defines general solicitation as "advertisements published in newspapers and magazines, public websites, communications broadcasted over television and radio, and seminars where attendees have been invited by general solicitation or general advertising." - 72.
-Ikkurty and the Jafia Group blatantly disregarded this directive through their online marketing by creating a publicly-accessible website, RoseCityFund.com, which included publicly-accessible investment documents, posting-publicly accessible YouTube videos,
+Jafia LLC was listed as a related person, using the PO Box address at the UPS Store in Tampa, Florida, that Ikkurty sometimes used for various entities within the Jafia Group. - 73.
+The SEC explicitly states that offerings exempt from registration under advertising to market the securities."
+The SEC defines general solicitation as "advertisements published in newspapers and magazines, public websites, communications broadcasted over television and radio, and seminars where attendees have been invited by general solicitation or general advertising."